-Swathes of heathland, woodland and parkland are a feature of the local lifestyle in Tunbridge Wells and most of the green open spaces are within walking distance of Redcliffe Place.
+Swathes of heathland, woodland and parkland are a feature of the local lifestyle in Tunbridge Wells and most of the green open spaces are within walking distance of Montier Place.

 Royal Tunbridge Wells is a town famed for its glorious parks and common.
-Less than three miles from Redcliffe Place is one of the most attractive green spaces – the 78 acre Grade II listed Dunorlan Park.
+One of the most attractive green spaces is the 78 acre Grade II listed Dunorlan Park.
 This Gold Medal* winning park offers a lovely boating lake, ponds and marshlands, a water garden and a Grecian temple.
 It provides the backdrop for a free park run, held every Saturday as well as being the venue for a variety of events including a spectacular firework display on Guy Fawkes’ night.

 If you’re seeking a peaceful oasis in the town centre, Calverley Grounds is the perfect place to stroll or to enjoy a coffee.
 In summer, the gardens host live music events and festivals and in the winter, there’s an ice rink.
 The oldest of the parks, Grosvenor and Hilbert Park features lakes, grottoes and winding walks.
 Of course, there’s the Common, only a few minutes’ walk from the town centre which is a perfect picnic spot, a wildlife haven and a great place to sit back and watch the world go by.